shinymonitor/nct/README.md

-# NiCeTy
+# NCT (NiCeTy)
-NiCeTy is a lightweight command-line project manager for C projects.
-It helps you quickly initialize, build, test, and run C projects with a simple configuration system.
+NCT is a lightweight command-line project manager for C projects.
+It helps you quickly initialize, build, and test C projects with a simple configuration system and powerful build utilities.

 ## Features
-- Project directory initialisation with boilerplate files & directories
+- Quick project initialization with boilerplate files & directories
-- Intuitive build receipe in C
+- Intuitive C-based build recipes that helps you write your build logic in C, not shell scripts
-- Argument passing to build, test and run commands
+- Built-in build utilities via build.h including:
+    - Dependency fetching from URLs
+    - Incremental compilation (compile only when source changes)
+    - File operations (copy, exists, directory creation)
+- Automatic recompilation only rebuilds when source files change
+- Simple configuration via `.nct/.nct` config file
 - Command to initiate tests for the project
-- Simple `.nct/.nct` config file stores build/test/run commands and timestamps
-- Cross-platform friendly (non shell commands)
-- Argument passing to compiled binaries
+- Argument passing to build and test commands

+## Why NCT?
+- Simple: No complex build systems or DSLs to learn
+- Flexible: Build scripts are just C code.
+Opportunity to use better C build recipe systems like [nob.h](https://github.com/tsoding/nob.h)
+- Fast: Incremental builds and minimal overhead
+- Self-contained: Each project includes its build utilities

 ## User guide
 ### Initialize a new project